 The Corporation operates a single business segment: the manufacture of aerospace components and related services.
-In this segment, the Corporation has four product groupings: aerostructure components, aeroengine components, rockets and space, and specialty products.
+In this segment, the Corporation has two product groupings: aerostructures and aeroengines.
 Aerostructure and aeroengine products are used both in new aircraft, as well as for spares and replacement parts, and for commercial and military applications.

 The Corporation operates 14 plants, 4 of which are located in Canada, 6 plants in the United States and 4 plants in 2 separate locations in the United Kingdom.
+The Corporation expects to launch operations at its jointly owned processing facility in India in 2008.
 The Corporation believes that the available capacity at its facilities is sufficient to meet its current and anticipated manufacturing requirements as indicated by contract requirements and current growth trends in the industry.
-The markets for the Corporation's products are primarily Canada, the United States, the United Kingdom and other parts of Europe.